Where to go for help with loneliness

 Carers UK aim to be there for the 6,000 people who start looking after someone each day.

-Community Connectors, the British Red Cross' partnership with the Co-op, can help lonely adults of all ages establish or re-establish connections.
+Community Connectors, a British Red Cross service, can help lonely adults of all ages establish or re-establish connections.

 Co-op Foundation highlights a number of projects supporting young people with loneliness.